bobvawter/cacheroach/README.md

 A [Principal](./api/principal.proto) may have zero or more durable [Sessions](./api/session.proto) which grant the principal the permission to perform operations within the system.

+Automatic principal provisioning can be enabled through OIDC integration.
+Cacheroach will request OIDC credentials with an offline scope.
+Principals are periodically re-validated using the OIDC refresh token.
+A whitelist of email domains is provided as part of cacheroach's configuration to limit access to specified users.

-These sessions are exposed as signed [JWT tokens](https://jwt.io).
+Sessions are exposed as signed [JWT tokens](https://jwt.io).
 Active sessions are maintained in a table to facilitate occasional invalidation checks.

 The API surface area uses a [declarative model](./api/capabilities.proto) to implement ACL checks in a [centralized](./pkg/enforcer) manner.
 All access checks will have been performed by the time an